Knowledge Base

 Use Hooks in your template to specify which profile to use.

-In the example below, we are changing updating the template to use the directory profile.
+In the example below, we are updating the template to use our directory profile.

 Using hooks to select a profile